splatert/Discogs-Catalog-Tracker/README.md

 ## Note
 This script may break at any time due to Discogs updating their pages with new class names for HTML elements.
-When this happens, please let me know so I can update the script with the new class names.
+When this happens, please let me know so I can update this script.